mpenning/ansible_junos_bgp/ansible/README.md

 ## Configuring the switch

-- This should run on linux
+- This ansible playbook should run on linux
 - The linux system this runs on should have `python3` installed in a virtualenv
-- `cd ansible`
-- `make install`
+- `make install` to install all Ansible dependencies required by the playbook.
 - Edit the credentials in `inventory.ini` to reflect the proper username and password
 - `ansible-playbook -i inventory.ini playbook.yml`

 ## Assumptions

-- Juniper switch is configured with: `set system services netconf ssh`
+- Juniper switches are configured with: `set system services netconf ssh`
-- Juniper switch allows the user `mpenning` to configure the device
+- Juniper switches allow the user `mpenning` to configure the device
 - `mpenning` credentials are stored in the `inventory.ini` file

 ## How it works

 For every yaml file under `host_vars/*.yml`, there should be a matching Ansible `inventory.ini` entry.

 When the ansible playbook runs, the variables listed in `host_vars/*.yml` are fed into `templates/juniper_config.j2` and rendered as a Junos set configuration file.
+Any number of routers, BGP peers, and any number of interfaces can be configured with a given Ansible playbook run.

 That Junos set configuration file is used to configure the router.